 All students with a declared major must be advised by a faculty member from that major department.
 The advising folder will be maintained by that college or department.
 Registration materials, including class schedule/fee assessment forms, will be sent to the major departments by the Registrar.
-All students who have not chosen a major are classified as Liberal Arts Students (LAS) and are advised through the LAS Advising Center in Nevins Hall.
+All students who have not chosen a major are classified as Liberal Arts Students (LAS) and are advised through the LAS Advising Center, 1114 University Center, between Entrances 7 and 8.
 Students in the Associate of Arts program, Community College Program, and Non-degree students will be assigned an advisor by the Dean of Arts and Sciences.
 Advising folders will be maintained by the dean, the LAS Advising Center, or the advising department.
 All registration and other academic materials will be given to the Dean of Arts and Sciences by the Registrar for distribution to the advising departments.
 All Learning Support students will be advised by an advisor in the Office of Student Academic Instructional Support (OASIS).
-Associate of Applied Science students will be advised by the College of Education, Department of Vocational Education.
+Associate of Applied Science students will be advised by faculty of the Department of Adult and Career Education.